Xe/site/blog/coding-on-an-ipad-2018-04-14-2018.markdown

-do things like share URL's/articles to a Discord chatroom via a webhook (the iPad Discord client causes an amazing amount of battery life reduction for me), find the currently playing song on Apple Music on Youtube, copy an article into my Notes, turn the currently active thing into a PDF and some more that I've been picking up and tinkering with as things go on.
+do things like share URL's/articles to a Discord chatroom via a webhook (the iPad Discord client causes an amazing amount of battery life reduction for me), find the currently playing song on Apple Music on Youtube, copy an article into my Notes, turn the currently active thing into a PDF, and some more that I've been picking up and tinkering with as things go on.

 There are some limitations in Workflow as far as I've seen.
-I don't seem to be able to log arbitrary health events like mindfulness meditation into Workflow.
-I was kinda hoping that Workflow would let me do that, I've been wanting to log my mindfulness time with the Health app, but I can't find an app that acts as a dumb timer without an account for web synching.
-I'd love to have a few quick action workflows for doing things like logging 10 minutes of anapana, metta or a half hour of more focused work.
+I don't seem to be able to log arbitrary health events like mindfulness meditation via Workflow as the Health app doesn't seem to let you do that directly.
+I was kinda hoping that Workflow would let me do that.
+I've been wanting to log my mindfulness time with the Health app, but I can't find an app that acts as a dumb timer without an account for web syncing.
+I'd love to have a few quick action workflows for logging 10 minutes of anapana, metta or a half hour of more focused work.

 ## Conclusion

 The iPad is a fantastic developer box given its limitations.
-If you just want to get the code or blogpost out, this device will help you focus into the task at hand (literally) and just hammer out the functionality.
+If you just want to get the code or blogpost out of your head and into the computer, this device will help you focus into the task at hand so you can just hammer out the functionality.
 You just need to get the idea and then you just act on it.
+There's just fundamentally fewer distractions when you are actively working with it.

 You just do thing and it does thing.